BrianJr03/myContacts/README.md

   - A user can filter through their contacts via name or number with the help of a search bar.

 - Scrollable Contacts List with Sections
-  - Each section is labled in alphabetical order.
+  - Each section of contacts is labled in alphabetical order by the first letter.
   - Example: The 'B' section has all contacts whose name begin with 'B'.

 - Dynamic Header